 Communicating the potential of IT to people

 That being said, CIOs will be in charge of bridging the gap between the Business and Technology teams, having the IT department run firstly as a service provider but also as a key partner of the whole business.
-In the same direction, a latest research from Deloitte reported that business leaders expect CIOs to reduce IT costs and boost efficiency (67%), while maintaining IT systems performance (66%) and simplifying IT infrastructure and applications (46%).
+In the same direction, the latest research from Deloitte reported that business leaders expect CIOs to reduce IT costs and boost efficiency (67%) while maintaining IT systems performance (66%) and simplifying IT infrastructure and applications (46%).

 Breaking the Cost-Barrier

 In this digital innovation era, CIOs are expected to be prepared and act upon the business’s pursuit to succeed in digital transformation.
-Trying to balance between the expected costs and digital disruption, you may race (not simply survive) the run by reckoning not only the IT costs, but also the business costs in the Cost Optimization process.
-Using a mix of IT & Business Cost Optimization will prepare organization for any Digital Business Change.
+Trying to balance between the expected costs and digital disruption, you may race (not simply survive) the run by reckoning not only the IT costs but also the business costs in the Cost Optimization process.
+Using a mix of IT & Business Cost Optimization will prepare the organization for any Digital Business Change.
 Of course, there is a clear difference between Cost optimization and Cost reduction.

-To ensure, firstly, optimization in IT costs, CIOs initially think of the storage and servers’ capacity reduction, improved security in the very best price, software with low maintenance costs, measurable demand in advance and extra services, where needed.
+To ensure, firstly, optimization in IT costs, CIOs initially think of the storage and servers’ capacity reduction, improved security in the very best price, software with low maintenance costs, measurable demand in advance, and extra services, where needed.
 Getting the best pricing and reducing spending in existing contracts will, definitely, make a change.
-Then, unification of multiple systems used by the business will help you make IT processes more efficient.
+Then, the unification of multiple systems used by the business will help you make IT processes more efficient.
 Businesses that want to stand as high-performers need more than these; need to change from the traditional to a holistic ITO-360 view of the IT budget.

-A more Holistic Approach to Enterprise Optimization
+A More Holistic Approach to Enterprise Optimization

 Moving the focus from costs to IT value transparency, requires the ITO-360 view of IT Cost Optimization.
-This requires CIOs to get insights from different departments and teams and strive to get the most from business outcomes by optimizing not only IT, but also Information Delivery methods, Business Processes and Models, as visualized in the ITO-360 diagram by Gartneranalysts.
+This requires CIOs to get insights from different departments and teams and strive to get the most from business outcomes by optimizing not only IT but also Information Delivery methods, Business Processes, and Models, as visualized in the ITO-360 diagram by Gartner analysts.

-Optimization of IT Costs, as explained above, is the first, the most expected and easiest step, but only a part of Enterprise Optimization in the new demanding Digitalization opportunity.
+Optimization of IT Costs, as explained above, is the first, the most expected, and easiest step, but only a part of Enterprise Optimization in the new demanding Digitalization opportunity.
 This can be implemented by IT experts that are members of the IT department and have the know-how of all systems and services used by the enterprise.

 Finally, business model optimization is the most challenging part of the ITO-360 approach.
 It’s not about the processes or information flow and required collaboration with CDOs.
-Innovative business modeling aims to discover and translate technology’s potential on Enterprise’s value proposition by making a re-definition on key partners, activities and resources, on channels used and CRM and, of course, on cost structure and revenue streams.
+Innovative business modeling aims to discover and translate technology’s potential on Enterprise’s value proposition by making a re-definition on key partners, activities, and resources, on channels used and CRM, and, of course, on cost structure and revenue streams.